mechanicles/set_as_primary/README.md

 ```
 You might have seen extra commented lines there.
 These lines are there for handling the unique constraint.
 Currently, these lines get created only for `PostgreSQL` adapter as it supports partial index.

 Please note that here we have passed an extra option `user` in the command that is nothing button the owner/association name.
-This extra option helps to handle the unique index constraint.
+This extra option helps to handle the unique partial index.

 **Note:** Partial indexes are only supported for PostgreSQL and SQLite 3.8.0+.
-But I also found that SQLite gives a syntax error so currently this gem only supports PostgreSQL.
+But I also found that SQLite gives an error so currently this gem only supports PostgreSQL's unique partial index constraint.

-**Even if we don't have constraint (only one 'true' constraint in the table), this gem takes care of it by updating all related records as `false` if the current record is set to `true.`**
+**Even if we don't have constraint (only one 'true' constraint in the table), this gem takes care of it so don't worry about the constraint.**

 Once migration file gets created, don't forget to run `rails db:migrate` to create an actual column in the table.